 Honorable Marvin Vinson Randolph was born in Chicago, Illinois.
 He is the third oldest of five siblings.
-Raised by his grandmother, Brother Randolph was an optimistic young man with dreams of changing the existing community into a more just one.
-Due to his upbringing and the experiences of his youth, Brother Randolph sought to improve his community alongside its members
+Raised by his grandmother, Brother Randolph was an optimistic young man with dreams of changing his community into a more just one.
+Due to his upbringing and the experiences of his youth, Brother Randolph sought to improve his community alongside its members.

-Throughout grammar school, Brother Randolph saw gangs, prostitution, the sell and use of drugs, and the killing of youth, both on school grounds and within the community, Brother Randolph felt a sense of duty towards his community and came to realize that the problems within the community are not merely for victims to solve, but for him as well.
-Seeing the devastation that was going on in his community, he wanted to work with these community in order to better them.
+Throughout grammar school, Brother Randolph saw gangs, prostitution, the sell and use of drugs, and the killing of youth, both on school grounds and within the community, Brother Randolph felt a sense of duty towards his community and came to realize that the problems within it are not merely for its members to solve, but for him as well.
+Seeing the devastation that was going on in his community, he wanted to work with those that are similar in order to better them.
 Brother Randolph wanted to make the communities better to live in by teaching people to help themselves and giving them a sense of empowerment.

 When Brother Randolph was in high school, he thought about how he could help improve his community.
 Brother Randolph excelled in all of his courses and remained on the honor roll throughout his four years in high school.
 Among some of the extracurricular activities he excelled in were band and swimming, where he exemplified leadership by maintaining the captain position of the swim team for two years.
 Additionally, Brother Randolph participated in the Chicago Police Department's Explorer Program, during which he engaged with the community with other Chicago police officers, and was a Cub Scout for a number of years.

-Brother Randolph's idea of community development involved working with and becoming a part of the community in order to own the issues within it, which he believes is the first step to improving the existing conditions of a community.
-Once a part of the community, one can implement beliefs and principles tied to self-improvement and community participation.
-These concepts and many others assist in the building structure for community and self-empowerment.
+Brother Randolph's idea of community development involved working with and becoming a part of the community in order to own the issues within it, which he believes is the first step to improving it.
+Once a part of the community, one can implement principles and beliefs tied to self-improvement and community participation.
+These concepts and many others assist in the building of structure for self-empowerment in a community.
 Brother Randolph believes that one can achieve these ideals through Phi Rho Eta Fraternity Inc.’s principles: Pride, Respect, and Excellence.